dhiwinsamrich/Python-Standard-Library/README.md

 This chat application provides a basic framework for building real-time communication systems, leveraging Python's socket programming and multithreading capabilities.

+### 3. Daemon Threads
+- **Description:** Daemon Threads
+- **Detailed Explanation:**

+Daemon threads in Python are background threads that automatically terminate when all non-daemon threads have finished.
+They are useful for tasks that should not prevent the program from exiting.

+**Key Features:**
+- **Background Execution:** Daemon threads run in the background, allowing the main program to complete without waiting for the daemon threads to finish.
+- **Automatic Termination:** Daemon threads are automatically killed when the program exits.

+Daemon threads are ideal for tasks like monitoring, logging, or periodic updates that do not need to block the main program from exiting.

+### 4. Deleting Emails
+- **Description:** Deleting Emails
+- **Function:** This project demonstrates how to delete emails from an email account programmatically using Python.

+**Key Features:**
+- **Email Access:** Connect to an email server using IMAP or POP protocols.
+- **Email Deletion:** Identify and delete specific emails based on criteria like sender, subject, or date.
+- **Security:** Ensure secure connection and authentication when accessing the email server.

+This project provides a practical example of automating email management tasks, such as cleaning up old or unwanted emails from an inbox.
 ---

 ## 📖 Resources